- Latest health advice allows for adjustments to WA's controlled interstate border

 - complete a G2G Pass declaration, stipulating they do not have any COVID-19 symptoms and which jurisdictions the traveller has been in over the previous 14 days.

-Jurisdictions considered 'low risk' are permitted to enter WA without an exemption but subject to strict conditions including COVID-19 testing or self-quarantine requirements and will now include Victoria, Queensland and New South Wales.
+Jurisdictions considered 'low risk' are permitted to enter WA without an exemption but are subject to strict conditions including COVID-19 testing and self-quarantine.

 The WA Chief Health Officer will continue to monitor and review border controls to determine if any further adjustments can be made in the future.

 WA's border arrangements are enacted under the Emergency Management Act and failure to follow these directions will be enforceable by law, with penalties ranging from $1,000 infringements to up to $50,000 fines for individuals.

 More information on WA's controlled borders is available at http://www.wa.gov.au

 Comments attributed to Health Minister Roger Cook: